-- Define Disaster Risk Reduction and describe how it is tied to the traditional four-part disaster/hazard cycle.
+Define Disaster risk reduction and access how risk reduction is tied to the traditional four-part disaster/hazard cycle.

-- Identify the four contexts of sustainable development and the related global-regional considerations.
+Identify and assess the four contexts of sustainable development and the related global-regional considerations.

-- Describe the emerging trends in global hazards and vulnerability.
+- Conduct an assessment of the emerging trends in global hazards and vulnerability.

-- Explain the process of global risk assessment and its importance to American emergency management policy.
+- Assess the process of global risk management and explain the process of global risk assessment and its importance to American emergency management policy.

-- Identify international examples of the various national frameworks utilized to integrate disaster risk reduction principles into national emergency management planning and policy.
+Identify and access the effectiveness of international examples of the various national frameworks utilized to integrate disaster risk reduction principles into national emergency management planning and policy.

-- Identify international examples of the various local frameworks utilized to integrate disaster risk reduction principles into local and national emergency management planning and policy.
+- Identify and assess the international examples of the various local frameworks utilized to integrate disaster risk reduction principles into local and national emergency management planning and policy.

 - Explain the role of disaster management education, training and research in disaster risk reduction efforts.